redskycyber/Cloud-Security/4-Approaches-to-Cloud-Penetration-Testing.md

 [-] May not result in cloud user, network, or console compromise, leaving credentialed access to the environment un-assessed.

 ## 2. Uncredentialed Internal Network Assumed Breach Penetration Test (device compromise, no additional access provided)
-*Worth defining, but not the recommended approach*
+*Worth defining, but not the recommended approach as there is far more to cloud infrasturcture than just the network portion.*

 **Starting Point Assumed Role:** Internal network device without credentials.